Group of doctors under investigation for allegedly performing unlicensed dog surgeries

 "I may not be there when someone's shooting a camera but I'm in and out of there," Good said, also noting he calls the volunteers "good doctors," playing off his name.

-"Our entire intention with Surgeons for Strays was to save doomed homeless pets abandoned by society (which we did over 5 dozen times)," part of the statement reads.
+"Our entire intention with Surgeons for Strays was to save doomed homeless pets abandoned by society (which we did over 5 dozen times)," part of the statement read.

 "We've been getting a lot of pushback from just the general public…They're asking, you know, well why don't you do this?'" said Jones.
 "And the truth of the matter is, we do, or they do, and it's every day and people come in that can't afford things, and we do the best that we can with what we're given."